-In the 1980s, the stagnant economy (see p.
-3 of Economics and

-Resources) was detrimental to Soviet education.
+In the 1980s, the stagnant economy (see Economics and Resources) was detrimental to Soviet education.
 Schools in rural areas suffered from chronic underfunding, which led to unequal educational outcomes, with urban children having greater access to universities and jobs than rural residents.